-Meghan Taylor is a clarinetist, educator, and event coordinator based in Natchitoches, Louisiana.
-She earned a B.S. in Music Education from Wayne State College in Wayne, Nebraska.
-Meghan is currently pursuing a Master of Music degree at the Northwestern State University of Louisiana.
+Meghan Taylor is a clarinetist, educator, and event coordinator based in Denton, Texas.
+She earned a B.S. in Music Education from Wayne State College in Wayne, Nebraska and a Master of Music degree from Northwestern State University of Louisiana.
 Currently, Meghan is attending the University of North Texas to pursue a Ph.D. in Music with a concentration in Performing Arts Health.
 Meghan currently holds a graduate assistantship in the College of Music Development Unit at UNT.

-In January 2018, Meghan had the distinction of serving as an event intern for the College Music Society during the GenNext Program at the NAMM Show in Anaheim, CA. Additionally, Meghan serves as the Copy Editor for Clarineat, a podcast devoted to the clarinet.
-Currently, Meghan is performing in several ensembles at NSU on both soprano and bass clarinets.
-In addition, she is a founding member of a Clarinet/Percussion duo based in Natchitoches, LA.
+In January 2018, Meghan had the distinction of serving as an event intern for the College Music Society during the GenNext Program at the NAMM Show in Anaheim, CA. Meghan presently serves as the Copy Editor for Clarineat, a podcast and blog devoted to the clarinet.
+For more information about Clarineat and to see Meghan’s work visit clarineat.com.